 This terrible act was necessarily witnessed by the Mayan population.

 Consequences of the faith car in Maní

-Such humiliation reinforced the power of Catholic God, demonstrating its superiority to the old Mayan gods that were defeated.
+Such humiliation reinforced the power of the Catholic God, demonstrating his superiority over the old Mayan gods that were defeated.
 As we know, the Maya continued with time and secretly practicing their ancestral rites.

 There followed a convulsive period where the settlers continued cruelly abusing the Mayans, taking advantage of the inquisitorial imprint of the religious, imparting violent punishments on the population.

 And what happened to Fray Diego de Landa?

 El Auto of faith de Peanut It caused such a stir that Fray Diego de Landa was sent to Spain in October of that same year to give the pertinent explanations to the kingdom of Felipe II.